 This report includes four sections:

-The distribution tables for the production rates of all U.S. oil and natural gas wells include the years 2000 through 2018.
+The distribution tables for the production rates of all U.S. oil and natural gas wells include the years 2000 through 2019.
 Appendix B provides summary breakouts for the total United States, each state, the Federal Gulf of Mexico, and the Federal Pacific.
-The Appendix C spreadsheet can be used to generate figures for all regions and for additional variables.
+You can use the Appendix C spreadsheet to generate figures for all regions and for additional variables.

 The quality and completeness of the available data we used to build the tables varies by state.
 The data originate from state administrative records of monthly well- or lease-level natural gas and liquid production.
 EIA receives the data from the commercial source Enverus Drillinginfo, which collects the data from the various state agencies.
 Some state agencies do not make well-production data available until years after production occurs, and others have never made well-production data available.
 For the late-reporting states—Arizona, Kentucky, Maryland, and Tennessee—we use the last year of reported data to populate recent missing years to achieve the most complete U.S. total well counts.
 Data are not available for Illinois and Indiana.